 We started our journey with a trip to the mountains, to a small town called Antibes.
 An old Mediterranean village in the French Riviera with civilization traced back to iron age.
 Our first stop was at Hotel Du Cap-Eden-Roc.
 A legendary luxury hotel at the tip of Cap d’ Antibes.
 The hotel history dated back to 1869.
 It was a private mansion of Hippolyte de Villemessant, the founder of French Newspaper Le Figaro, who built it for seeking writing inspiration.
 In the year 1887, it opened as a Hotel.

 The view from the hotel was breathtaking.
 One could see the tall mountains on one side and the vast spread valleys on the other.
-The driver insisted us to see Antibes’s landscape from here and we do not regret it.
+The driver insisted us to see Antibes’s landscape from the capture below and we didn’t regret it.
 Besides offering regular cabana, the resort also offered independent villas.
 Rates were overly expensive as it was peak seasons but it could be a great location for leisure in off-season times.

 After a drink at the terrace enjoying the mild summer sun in the open canvas, we decided to head to the Antibes town.
 The old town was laced with people leisurely strolling around.
 Arrays of custom shops and restaurants covered the area.
 We stopped by a Lebanese Restaurant, Le Phenicia.
 The food was excellent and the place was in a classic Mediterranean setting with the rocky beach ocean on one side and a worn out fort on the other.